chill-utility/chill-utility.github.io/content/privacy/index.md

 [For more technical information, you can refer to Discord's dedicated page on _Gateway Intents_.](https://discord.com/developers/docs/topics/gateway#gateway-intents)

+#### Right to Be Forgotten (RTBF) and Data Consultation

+For any inquiries regarding the personal data stored in our database, including requests for deletion under [the right to be forgotten (RTBF)](https://en.wikipedia.org/wiki/Right_to_be_forgotten) or for the consultation of your information, please contact us at the following address: [chill.lounge03@gmail.com](mailto://chill.lounge03@gmail.com)

 ---

-This Privacy Policy was last updated on: Wednesday, June 19, 2024.
+This Privacy Policy was last updated on: Tuesday, June 25, 2024.